 For construction workers, and tow trucks equipped with a tow truck light bar they have an obligation to follow the guidelines and ensure that it’s clear to all other road users that they’re present on the road and are carrying out work.
 Without construction lights, that would be impossible so it’s clear just how important these things are to road safety when work is taking place.

 The Importance of Lights

-Good construction lights have to be bright and easy to see.
+A good caution light bar has to be bright and easy to see.
 If they’re not, they won’t be able to do the job they’re intended for.
 There are lots of high-quality lights on the market that tell everyone nearby what’s happening and that they need to move out of a lane or do whatever the construction vehicle is needing them to do.
 The importance of these lights and their function in the real world can’t be overlooked though.

 Signs alone are never enough, although they can be important when specific information needs to be relayed to other road users.
 Lights become vital when it’s dark and what’s happening on the road isn’t as clearly visible as it would be during the day.
 Construction vehicles would simply be hit by other vehicles without proper and highly visible construction lights in place.